Back to Blog

 If Bob and Vicky were to attend EFT therapy, they would first begin to understand their personal cycles of conflict and disconnect and their positions in the cycles.
 The task for us as therapists is to help them begin to see the cycle as the problem rather than each other.
 Once they can recognise their cycles, Bob and Vicky would start to step back from or repair from them more quickly.
 With less conflict present they would be in a better place to explore their inner worlds and share them with each other in a way that helps deeply bond themas a couple again.

-EFT is a model of therapy that is not about giving the couple tools, rather it helps build awareness of themselves and each other.
+EFT is a model of therapy that is not about giving the couple tools, rather it helps build awareness of themselves and each other which enables them to send clearer messages when communicating during difficult times.
 This open exploration with a trained therapist leads to the couple being able to practice sharing their deeper truths in and out of sessions a completely new way.

 You can find further information about EFT at theInternational Centre for Excellence in Emotionally Focused Therapy www.iceeft.com or the British EmotionallyFocused Therapy Centre www.beftcentre.org